speedyjeff/gemsofwar/readme.md

 ```
 ![gemsofwar.console](https://github.com/speedyjeff/gemsofwar/blob/master/images/gemsofwar.console.png)

-2. (done*) Intrepret the visual board and translate into the game engine
+2. (done*) Interpret the visual board and translate into the game engine

-This has been frankly the hardest part of the project as we play on a console and need an external camera to intrepret what is on the board to then be fed into the local game engine.
+This has been frankly the hardest part of the project as we play on a console and need an external camera to interpret what is on the board to then be fed into the local game engine.
 Gems of War gems offer two defining characteristics - their color and markings.
 The [gemsofwar.ai](https://github.com/speedyjeff/gemsofwar/blob/master/gemsofwar.ai/readme.md) contains most of the details on how a machine learning model was built to detect these gems.

 ![red gem](https://github.com/speedyjeff/gemsofwar/blob/master/images/red.png)